 Side Effects of Growth Spurts

-A growth spurt can happen at any age, but it most commonly occurs when a baby is two to three weeks old, around six weeks old and again around three months old, according to the American Academy of Pediatrics (AAP).
-During a growth spurt, it's normal for babies to want to temporarily nurse all the time.
-If you are breastfeeding, try to avoid serving any other liquids or foods, according to the AAP, which recommends breastfeeding as the only food your baby needs for about the first six months.
+A growth spurt can happen at any age, but it most commonly occurs when a baby is two to three weeks old, around six weeks old, and again around three months old, according to the American Academy of Pediatrics (AAP).
+During a growth spurt, it's normal for babies to want to nurse all the time.
+If you are breastfeeding, the AAP recommends that you try to avoid serving your baby any other liquids or foods for about the first six months, as breast milk is the only food your baby needs at that time.

 Baby growth spurts also commonly occur at six and nine months of age, when you can start feeding your baby other liquids and foods.
-In addition to hunger, other common signs of a growth spurt in your baby include fussiness and night waking.
+In addition to hunger, fussiness and night waking are other common signs of a growth spurt in your baby.

 Growth Spurt or Baby Teeth?

-Fussiness and sleeplessness are common signs of teething, but unlike a growth spurt, babies sometimes lose their appetite during this stage of growth, according to the American Dental Association (ADA) Mouth Healthy site.
-Kids usually develop their first teeth between the age of four and seven months, with the two bottom middle teeth (central incisors) usually appearing between six and 10 months.
+Fussiness and sleeplessness are also common signs of teething, but unlike during a growth spurt, babies may lose their appetite when teething, according to the American Dental Association (ADA) Mouth Healthy site.
+Children usually develop their first teeth between the age of four and seven months, with the two bottom middle teeth (central incisors) generally appearing between six and 10 months.
 The upper central incisors usually appear between eight and 12 months.